adamsilver/fdpb/02-Checkout.md

 - make it hard to write good labels
 - make it hard to handle conditional sections

 For these reasons, it's better to start without one, and test to see if one is actually needed.
 It's much easier to add features down the line than it is to remove them.
-Less costly that way and easier to measure.
+It's cheaper and easier to measure impact.

 If something is questionable, then by including it, it acts as visual noise and makes the page slower.